TTUNEPH2025/GN/docs/Screening.md

     1. Start screening with PSA at 50 years old
 ## **Other**
 * DEXA
-    1. KDIGO: recommended individual fracture risk assessment/bone mineral diase for prolonged steroid use
+    1. KDIGO: recommended individual fracture risk assessment/bone mineral disease for prolonged steroid use
     2. USPSTF: women over 65 years old and postmenopausal women youner than 65 with one or more risk factors for osteoporosis
-    3. Neither guidline give direct recommendations on time of DEXA scan need in setting of long term steroids though general consensus that prolonged treatment with glucocorticoids causes bone loss
+    3. Neither guidline gives direct recommendations on time of DEXA scan need in setting of long term steroids though the general consensus is that prolonged treatment with glucocorticoids causes bone loss
-* Recommend pregancy testing for female patients of child bearing age prior to initation of most immunosupression medications
+* Recommend pregancy testing for female patients of child bearing age prior to initation of most immunosuppression medications
 * Sparsentan
-    1. REMS: Requires monthly liver testing for first 12months of use and then every 3 months therafter
+    1. REMS: Requires monthly liver testing for first 12 months of use and then every 3 months thereafter
     2. Is a DEARA --> not recommended to take with ACEi/ARB
  * Avacopan
-    1. Can cause hepatic imparments, not recommed in patient with active, untreated, and/or uncotrolled Hep B, Hep C, or cirrhosis
+    1. Can cause hepatic impairments, not recommed in patient with active, untreated, and/or uncontrolled Hep B, Hep C, or cirrhosis
 ## **Sources**
   * [KDIGO GN Guidlines](https://kdigo.org/guidelines/gd/)
   * [USPSTF](https://www.uspreventiveservicestaskforce.org/uspstf/recommendation/osteoporosis-screening#fullrecommendationstart)